Different houseplants, different needs.

 But not only cold temperatures can put your Philodendron at risk.
 Learn what else is important whenever Philodendron care is involved:

-Here are some of our favorite Philodendron species and how to take care for them:
+Here are some of our favorite Philodendron species and how to take care of them:

 - Philodendron Birkin